Alerovere/SEAMIS/README.md

 ## Database
 The folder ..\SEAMIS_database contains the different database versions.
+Version 1.02 corresponds to the published version, and is also available at this DOI: http://dx.doi.org/10.17632/mr247yy42x.1

+The database was compiled using the standardized format of the HOLSEA project, described in Khan et al., 2017 (Quaternary Science Reviews) and available here: www.holsea.org.

 ## Scripts
 The folder ..\Sea_level_plots contains the file "SEALEVELPLOTS.m" that can be used to plot GIA model outputs and RSL observations in RSL *vs* Time graphs.
 The graphs include symbols for sea level index points, marine and terrestrial limiting points.